 Ocular procedures are those relating to the eye and eyelid.

-At Friendly Animal Clinic, our vets diagnose and treat many ocular conditions for cats and dogs, including cataract surgery, eyelid tumor removal, cherry eye surgery, entropion surgery, ectropion surgery, and exenteration of the orbit.
+At Friendly Animal Clinic, our vets diagnose and treat many ocular conditions for cats and dogs, including eyelid tumor removal, cherry eye surgery, entropion surgery, ectropion surgery, and exenteration of the orbit.

-Our Greensboro facility is fully equipped to administer ophthalmic examinations, diagnostics, and advanced ophthalmic surgical procedures.
+Our Greensboro facility is fully equipped to administer ophthalmic examinations and diagnostics.

 Symptoms of Eye Problems